Are you moving in 2 weeks and still not ready? There’s no time for lecturing; you’ve got a lot to do in a

 - Check on parking or truck access from the street.
 Speak to your landlord or neighbors first to avoid any conflicts.

 - Schedule any necessary appointments as far in advance as possible (e.g. reserving an elevator, hiring an electrician, locating cleaners or specialty disposal, finding contractors to disassemble/install certain items like playground or workout equipment).
 You’ll also want to note the times so your move will be complete by the time any contractors arrive.

 - Get packing supplies.
 Take stock of the easily damaged things you have, (like TVs, mirrors, glasses, artwork, jewelry, etc.) If you’re packing by yourself, buy or repurpose supplies that can make packing easier: strong boxes, packing tape, permanent markers, blankets for wrapping, bubble wrap, leg casters, box dividers (or clean towels) for glasses and dishes, and plastic wrap or tarp for transporting live, potted plants.
-MASTER TIP: Break out and use the boxes or cases that your devices came in (e.g. TVs, jewelry, lamps, cookware).
+MASTER TIP: Use the boxes or cases that your devices came in to pack them up (e.g. TVs, jewelry, lamps, cookware).

 - Call your moving company and check your appointment.
 If movers haven’t already done a virtual or in-person walkthrough, take photos or video and send it to them yourself.
 This is especially key if you’re using the company’s packing services.
-MASTER TIP: Open all closets, cabinets, doors, and drawers so the company can accurately gauge how much they’ll be packing and/or moving.
-Review your quote with them and ask about any additional fees not outlined that could be tacked on after your move for certain reasons.
+MASTER TIP: Open all closets, cabinets, doors, and drawers so your movers can accurately gauge how much they’ll be packing and/or moving.
+Review your quote with them and ask about any additional fees not outlined that could be tacked on if they need to pack your items.